Tyulis/3DSkit/doc/BFLYT.md

 		- f  : Y scale
 		- B  : Option (index in MAPPING OPTIONS, see below for constants)
 		- 3B : <unknown>
-	- (Shadow blending, number defined above)
+	- (Shadow blending, as defined above)
 		- 3B : Black blending, as an RGB triplet
 		- 4B : White blending, as an RGBA quadruplet
 		- B  : Probably padding